- Abstract Topics

 - Employees might not engage in these activities covertly, if not curbed

-Organization: Organisation is about people.
+Organization: Organization is about people.
 It is of people (management), for people (customers) and by people (employees).
-For the organisation’s smooth functioning, all need to be kept happy.
+For the organization’s smooth functioning, all need to be kept happy.
 If there is an office culture that is already set and followed by people who have worked for the company for a longer time or follow a hierarchical, closed and resistant to change, for them “workplace relationships” policy might not work

 How will “workplace relationship” affect the organisation?

 - An unfair advantage in appraisals.